Austin a Top 10 Bicycling City?

 by population, meaning it's way more dangerous here for

 pedestrians than other areas are.
 Austin also ranks 9th

-is 11th in population, meaning we have more road rage per
+in population, meaning we have more road rage per capita than other

 Here's what's wrong with bicycling in Austin: